FaisalHanif12/FaisalHanif12/README.md

 <h2 align="left">About:</h2>

 Muhammad Faisal Hanif, A Front-End Developer Extraordinaire, invites you on a journey of digital innovation and creativity.
-With expertise spanning Mobile and Web development, particularly within the React Framework, I've cultivated a versatile role that transcends traditional coding boundaries.
+With expertise spanning Mobile and Web development, particularly within the React and Next Framework, I've cultivated a versatile role that transcends traditional coding boundaries.
 My experience is a testament to a unique blend of frontend excellence, collaborative teamwork, and a deep understanding of marketing strategies.
 This distinctive mix empowers me to craft holistic solutions that not only meet but surpass expectations.
 Through a diverse array of projects, I've mastered the art of bridging the gap between design and functionality, while seamlessly collaborating with cross-functional teams.

 <h2 align="left">Frameworks:</h2>